-The Map Library remains open during our move to the 2nd floor of the East Wing.
-We anticipate the move completing in mid-August in time for the Fall 2018 semester.
+The Map Library has moved to the 2nd floor of the East Wing.

 Antique and Rare Maps and Atlases

 The MSU Map Library holds several thousand rare and antique maps and atlases supporting research in history, natural sciences, area studies, geography, and urban planning.
 Notable rare map collections include Michigan and the Great Lakes though the collection contains maps of every part of the World.
 All of the materials may be seen and used in the Map Library from 8am-noon; 1pm-5pm, Monday-Friday or by appointment.
 Hours may vary due to staff availability; call ahead to verify at 1-517-884-0849.

 Please see our Scanned Maps Page for MSU Map Library maps that are already available online.

 Patron may look at items stored in the Permanent Reserves and Locked Cabinet collections according to the procedures outlined below